LeoHMuniz/LeoHMuniz/README.md

  ### Hello there!
-I'm Leonardo Henrique and i'm an aspiring developer!
+I'm Leonardo Henrique an aspiring developer!
 Currently studying and chasing the opportunities before they can even come to me.

 - 🔭 I’m currently working on my career transition/introduction.